civican/legisinfo/42-1/bills/C-18/bill_text.md

   **(1)** Maintenance or restoration of ecological integrity, through the protection of natural resources and natural processes, must be the first priority of the Minister when considering all aspects of the management of the Park.

   **(2)** For greater certainty, subsection (1) does not prevent the carrying out of agricultural activities as provided for in this Act.

-> **Explanatory Note**:
-> Existing text of section 6:
-> *Existing Text*:
-> > The Minister must, in the management of the Park, take into consideration the protection of its natural ecosystems and cultural landscapes and the maintenance of its native wildlife and of the health of those ecosystems.

 ### Section 3